 Some of the data sources can send too many messages to your feed, especially if you love tweeting or taking pictures.
 We've pointed out five apps that can occasionally flood your feed:

 If you notice that these apps are flooding your feed with messages, tap the links above to disconnect them.
-Or go to My data, find the app you'd like to turn off, tap on this app, and then swipe left to disconnect it.
+Also, you can go to My data (for iOS users) or Data (for Android users), find the app you'd like to turn off, tap on this app, and then swipe left to disconnect it.